Azure/AzureGovernedPipelines/docs/azure-pipelines/unified.md

 ### `defaults`

-Allows configuration of options within the governed pipeline.
+Allows configuration of option defaults for the governed pipeline.
 Options configured here will be the default for all consuming pipelines.
 Consuming pipelines can override the default by specifying the option in `settings`.